andrewckt/building-classfier-from-posters/README.md

 ## Making Predictions

-Now, we will pre-process and predict the genre for these posters using our trained model.
-The model will tell us the probability for each genre and we will take the top 3 predictions from that.
+Now that we have trained our model, we can now pre-process and predict the genre for these posters using our trained model.
+The model will tell us the probability for each genre and we will take the top 3 predicted genres from that.

 ```
 img = image.load_img('data/testing/inception.jpg',target_size=(128,128,3))